clusterio/clusterio/docs/contributing.md

 JavaScript variables in general uses camelCase.
 The exception is for classes/constructors which use PascalCase and variables destructured from over the wire objects.

-Fields in configs and messages sent over links uses lowercase_underscore.
+Fields in configs uses lowercase_underscore.

 JavaScript files are named using lowercase_underscore for files that export multiple items.
 Files containing and exporting a single class should be named the same as the class in PascalCase.